-- Provide competent and culturally sensitive nursing service in response to changing needs of society and according to prevailing legal and ethical standards. - Use critical thinking, problem-solving, and scientific inquiry in the practice of nursing, and in monitoring and ensuring quality of health care practices. - Communicate effectively in relationships with clients and health care professionals. - Use nursing knowledge and skills in partnership with individuals and families and other health care professionals to maintain and promote health and well-being and provide care and support during illness. - Use population-based and intersectoral approaches to assess, protect, and promote the health of communities. - Appreciate how specific environments and socio-political conditions affect health behaviour, professional practice, and public policy. - Apply leadership and managerial abilities and political skills to attain quality care for clients and quality of work-life for co-workers. - Engage in self-directed learning, reflective, and evidence-based practice.
+- Provide competent and culturally sensitive nursing care in response to changing needs of society and according to prevailing legal and ethical standards. - 2.
+Use critical thinking, problem-solving, and scientific inquiry in the practice of nursing, and in monitoring and ensuring quality of health care practices. - 3.
+Communicate effectively in relationships with clients and health care professionals. - 4.
+Use nursing knowledge and skills in partnership with clients and health care professionals to maintain and promote health and wellbeing and provide care and support during illness. - 5.
+Use population-based and intersectoral approaches to assess, protect, and promote the health of communities.

+- 6. Demonstrate how specific environments and socio-political conditions affect health behaviour, professional practice, and public policy. - 7.
+Apply leadership and managerial abilities and political skills to attain quality care for clients and quality of work-life for ourselves and our co-workers. - 8.
+Engage in self-directed learning, reflective, and evidence-based practice. - Clients are defined as individuals, families, communities and populations.